JacksonGL/mem-vis-pack/README.md

 # Mem-vis

-This repo contains a prototype that takes a memory snapshot from node-chakra and visualizes the memory data.
+A tool that takes a memory snapshot from node-chakra and visualizes the memory data.

 **Requirement**: the binaries in this repo assume a **x64 Windows 10**, **Ubuntu 14.04+**, or **OSX 10.11+**.